apache/nuttx/configs/viewtool-stm32f107/README.txt

 FT80x Integration
 =================

-  I have used the ViewTool F107 for initial testing of the two displays based on FTDI/BridgeTek FT800 GUIs:
+  I have used the ViewTool F107 for initial testing of the three displays based on FTDI/BridgeTek FT80x GUIs:

   Haoyu 5"
   --------